mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

 });
 ```

-The main processing of the callback function here includes the following two (excluding error processing).
+The main processing of the callback function here is as follows (excluding error handling).

 **Audio Data Playback**

-The audio output from the Realtime API is set in the payload of the `response.audio.delta` event.
-The audio data is not provided all at once but incrementally as a stream in deltas.
-This is queued in the audio processing's queue (enqueueAudio).
-This queue is played sequentially through the speakers.
+The Realtime API's audio output is set in the payload of the `response.audio.delta` event.
+The audio data is not all at once but is stored incrementally in delta as a stream format.
+We enqueue this in the audio processing queue (`enqueueAudio`).
+This queue is sequentially played back from the speaker.

-**Text Message Rendering**
+**Text Message Display**

-The Realtime API can output text messages for both input and output audio.
-Here, this event is hooked to store it in a reactive variable.
-As a result, it is displayed in real-time in a chat-like manner.
+The Realtime API can output text messages not only for input voice but also for output voice.
+Here, we hook this event and store it in a reactive variable.
+As a result, it is displayed in real-time like a chat.

 ## Conclusion

-The above is an overview of the key points when trying out web app development using the Realtime API.
+I have explained the key points when trying web app development using the Realtime API, focusing on the overview.

-I struggled with many pitfalls, especially in audio processing.
-Nonetheless, a web app allows for easy use by multiple users, and there are many potential use cases.
+I struggled a lot, especially with audio-related processing, which had many pitfalls.
+That said, since web apps allow easy use by multiple people, there are many potential use cases.
 I hope to find time to improve aspects like scalability.